 The Imagination Network has launched a ground-breaking three-year project – Raising the Curtain – that involves creating a theatrical production that is written, produced and performed by people with dementia in collaboration with professional artists, care givers, and community members.
 Through a partnership with Douglas College, this project also has an important research component with a goal of identifying ways in which creative engagement improves the lives of people with dementia.

-Raising the Curtain will involve an in-depth collaboration process that touches all elements of theatre production.
-People with dementia will lead and actively participate in a series of creative workshops that involve sculpture, mixed-media, spoken word, sound and movement.
-Working with professional artists, they will participate in theme development, script writing, sound design, choreography and theatre production.
+Raising the Curtain has been an in-depth collaboration process that touches all elements of theatre production.
+People with dementia have lead and actively participated in a series of creative workshops that have involved mediums including sculpture, mixed-media, spoken word, sound and movement.
+These workshops have been transcribed by a research team from Douglas College and the data has been analyzed to identify themes surrounding the experience of dementia.
+In a third series of workshops we looked deeper at these themes through a creative lens leading up to a final showcase in June 2018.
+In Spring of 2019 participants will work with professional artists in theme development, script writing, sound design, choreography and theatre production.

 Why this is important